subsquid/docs/docs/deploy-squid/pricing.md

 # Aquarium Tiers

-The Aquarium hosted service offers three tiers: Free (Development) tier, Premium Pay-as-you-go and the Enterpriese tier.
+The Aquarium hosted service offers three tiers: Free (Development) tier, Premium Pay-as-you-go and the Enterprise tier.
 For production-ready squids, one should upgrade to the Premium tier or to an individual Enterprise deal.

 - The Develpment tier includes free of charge:
   -  One collocated squid (API + processor + Postgres)